kubermatic/kubeone/addons/cluster-autoscaler/README.md

 * `cluster.k8s.io/cluster-api-autoscaler-node-group-max-size` - the maximum
   number of replicas

+### Scale TO zero and FROM zero support

+It's possible to instruct cluster-autoscaler to scale MachineDeployments from and to zero replicas.
+You will need the following annotations on your MachineDeployments.

+* `capacity.cluster-autoscaler.kubernetes.io/memory` - the size of memory that
+  configured instance will have once created.
+* `capacity.cluster-autoscaler.kubernetes.io/cpu` - the number vCPUs that
+  configured instance will have once created.
+* `cluster.k8s.io/cluster-api-autoscaler-node-group-min-size` this annotation
+  should be set to zero for scale to zero to work.

 **Note:** You don't need to apply those annotations to all MachineDeployment objects.
 They should be applied only on MachineDeployments that should be considered by Cluster Autoscaler.